rubenroo/Chatbot-V3/README.md

 I've added several features that give the chatbot 'trust and engagement' design features according to the literature.
 I have used this paper: *The Effect of Design Features on Relationship Quality with Embodied Conversational Agents: A Systematic Review* [(link)](https://link.springer.com/article/10.1007/s12369-020-00680-7) I took the following insights from this and applied them to the chatbot:

-- *Language features that were shown to improve closeness included humour, a first-person storytelling perspective, ‘social reason- ing’ language (including self-disclosure, acknowledgement, praise, reference to shared experiences, adherence to or violation of social norms by degree of closeness detected, questions to elicit self-disclosure)*
+- *Language features that were shown to improve closeness included humour, a first-person storytelling perspective, ‘social reason- ing’ language (including self-disclosure, acknowledgement, praise, reference to shared experiences*
+  - I added humour through emoticons, jokes and funny sayings

 - *Small talk was shown to improve perceived trust, knowledge of the user, and success of the interaction for extroverted users, while task-oriented talk received higher ratings from introverted users*
+  - If you ask the chatbot how he's doing, he also asks right away how you're doing.
+This is to  improve perceived trust.

 - *Self-disclosure of humanlike back stories was associated with higher self- disclosure intimacy and amount for users high in anxiety.
 ECAs with a first-person storytelling perspective were shown to elicit more self-disclosure from users com- pared to ECAs with a third-person storytelling perspective*
 -*mpathic language and facial expressions were shown to improve trust, ratings of agent caring and feelings of support*
+   - I added the first-person narrative perspective by having the chatbot talk about his hobbies and let him tel a personal story.